habeeb-an/backend_CRUD_app/README.md

 Welcome to the Backend CRUD project!.

-This project is a RESTful API that allows users to store, retrieve, update and delete key-value pairs in a MySQL database.
+This project is a RESTful API with JWT authentifation that allows users to store, retrieve, update and delete key-value pairs in a MySQL database.

 The project is built using Node.js, Express.js, Prisma as ORM, and Docker.